josegonzalez/cakephp-version/README.md

 ### Bake Integration

 If you load the plugin using `'bootstrap' => true`, this plugin can be used to autodetect usage via the properly named database table.
-To do so, simply create a table with the `version` schema above named after the table you'd like to revision plus the suffix `_version`.
+To do so, simply create a table with the `version` schema above named after the table you'd like to revision plus the suffix `_versions`.
 For instance, to version the following table:

 ```sql
 CREATE TABLE `posts` (